Junior in College One of 23 Selected for the Congressional Hispanic Caucus Undergraduate Fellows Program

 Soon after arriving at Georgetown, Aceves-Lewis found out about the university’s GU272 project surrounding reparations.
 Not only has Aceves-Lewis become involved with that movement on campus, and he has written a book about his experiences with the reparations movement on and off the hilltop.

 “When I took International Ethics with Professor Marilyn McMorrow, I learned that there are so many issues everywhere that it can be exhausting just learning about them.
 But I also learned that it is hardly our duty to fix everything, we just need to choose our path,” Aceves-Lewis says.
-“There are so many things that are plaguing both African American and Hispanic communities, so it is important to deal with things in present and to choose specific issues to dive into deeply.
+“There are so many things that are plaguing both African American and Hispanic communities, so it is important to deal with things in the present and to choose specific issues to dive into deeply.

 “For me, it’s mitigating the effects of this pandemic on individuals of color, and figuring out what racial reconciliation looks like,” he concludes.